-- A DSG figure as issued by the Department for Education in March 2013 - B The figure brought forward from 2011/12 is the unspent contingency for that year. - C This is the amount that the Council decided, after consultation with the Schools Forum, to carry forward to 2013/14 rather than distribute in 2012/13. - D This is the budgeted distribution of DSG, adjusted for in year Academy conversions, as agreed with the Schools Forum. - E This is the budgeted transfer from contingency to the ISB. - F This is the actual amount of central expenditure in 2012/13 after the allocations of contingency to the ISB. - G This the amount of ISB actually distributed to schools.
-ISB is regarded for DSG purposes as spent by the Council once it is deployed to schools' budget shares. - H This comprises any contribution from the Council in 2012/13 which would have had the effect of substituting for DSG in funding the Schools Budget. - I This is the carry forward to 2013/14.
+- A This is the original Final DSG Figure, before recoupment for historic and inyear Academy Conversions. - B This is the reduction in the Thurrock allocation of DSG for those Schools that are no longer under local Authority Control and are now funded directly by the DfE - C This is the Net DSG figure issued by DfE in March 2013.
+For Funding Maintained Schools and Specific Education services to Schools and Academies. - D This figure brought forward from 2011/12, is unspent Central DSG Contingency. - E Any amount which the authority decided after consultation with the schools forum to carry forward to 2013/14 rather than distribute in 2012/13. - F Budgeted distribution of DSG, adjusted for in year Academy conversions, as agreed with the schools forum. - G Budget movements from Contingency to ISB. - H Actual amount of central expenditure items in 2012/13, after contingency allocations to ISB. - I Amount of ISB actually distributed to schools (ISB is regarded for DSG purposes as spent by the authority once it is deployed to schools' budget shares). - J Any contribution from the local authority in 2012/13 which will have the effect of substituting for DSG in funding the Schools Budget. - K Carry forward to 2013/14.